 - The administrator can select some roles on the platform that should have the privilege to delete themselves.

-- Enable a feature known as “Network Wide” to delete a user from an entire multisite network.
+- If your WordPress is multisite, you can enable a feature known as “Network Wide” to delete a user from an entire multisite network.
 Otherwise, disable the feature to delete users from the current site only.

 Cookie Consent Banner